Defining Hatha Yoga

 We create an equilibrium in life through practicing hatha yoga, we bring wholeness to the many cycles of life.

-3 Responses to “Defining Hatha Yoga”
+4 thoughts on “Defining Hatha Yoga”

 Leave a Reply